 - Having completed the core course (Master of Public Health or International Health) OR Bachelor’s degree or equivalent academic training in either medicine or another field related to health care, such as health sciences, economics, social science or nursing.

 - Successfully completed a statistics and epidemiology course covering measures of association in public health (odds and risk ratios), statistical inference (chi-square ant t-tests), confidence intervals, Type I and Type II errors.

 - Participants should bring their own computer with Windows installed.
 A free 1-month Stata licence will be provided for the course.

-- Proficiency in spoken and written English equivalent to TOEFL score of 5.5 or a IELTS academic score of 6.0.
+- Proficiency in spoken and written English equivalent to a written TOEFL score of 550, iBT TOEFL score of 80, computer based TOEFL score of 213, or an IELTS academic score of 6.0 .

 The application package is due two months before the start of the course.